jpuck/phpdev/README.md

 # PHP Developer Utilities

-A collection of classes useful for code under construction.
+A collection of PHP 7 classes useful for code under construction.

 ## Functions